Compulsed/movie-tracker/README.md

 # About
-This application allows you to
+This application allows you to:

+* Save movies you have seen and then write comments on them
+* Import meta data from IMDB
+* View all the movies you have watched

 # Requirements
 * MySQL